VinGarcia/ddd-go-template/README.md

 # DDD Go Template

-This project was created to illustrate a great architectural structure I developed together with @fabiorodrigues in the period I was working for [Dito](https://dito.com.br), they both deserve as much credit as me here.
+This project was created to illustrate a great architectural structure I developed together with [@fabiorodrigues](https://github.com/fabiorodrigues) in the period I was working for [Dito](https://dito.com.br), they both deserve as much credit as me here.

-This very flat template is organized in 3 directories:
+This very powerful, but yet flat and simple, template is organized in 3 directories:

 - **cmd/:** Each subdirectory is an entrypoint for the project, e.g. a worker, an API or a CLI interface, each of these packages